spotinst/help/src/docs/ocean/release-notes/README.md

 ## Features and Enhancements

 * **OCN-007: May 27, 2024:**
 Workload Migration for Ocean **AKS** is now available in both the Ocean console and the Spot API (with new API calls) to make migrating your Kubernetes workloads to Ocean easier.
-Workload Migration automates draining and rescheduling pods, streamlining the migration of your **AKS** infrastructure to Ocean.
+Workload Migration automates draining and rescheduling pods, streamlining your **AKS** infrastructure migration to Ocean.
 Seamlessly migrate and register your workloads into Ocean, and let Spot manage your Kubernetes environment.
 [Learn more](https://docs.spot.io/ocean/tutorials/migrate-workload-aks)